NotePlan/plugins/m1well.Expenses/README.md

 # m1well.Expense Plugin

-With this plugin you can write down and store your daily/monthly expenses.
+With this plugin you can write down and store your daily/monthly expenses with an ease.
 This is meant to be used for further analysis.

 ## Configuration